6/24/2018 around 4pm Baseline near 7th st, Phoenix.

 QUADRUPLE Fountain Hills Ped Fatality

-The Phoenix metro area was featured in this June 2018 USA Today news story Death on foot: America’s love of SUVs is killing pedestrians America’s love for SUVs is killing pedestrians, and federal safety regulators have known for years. (here’s a link via usatoday’s site) Begins by relating a horrendous Fountain Hills quadruple fatlity that occured in March 2018 (?) in Fountain Hills:
+The Phoenix metro area was featured in this June 2018 USA Today news story Death on foot: America’s love of SUVs is killing pedestrians America’s love for SUVs is killing pedestrians, and federal safety regulators have known for years. (here’s a link via usatoday’s site) Begins by relating a horrendous Fountain Hills quadruple fatality that occured in March 13, 2018 in Fountain Hills:

 A Ford Explorer driven by 27-year-old Alex Bradshaw hopped a curb and hit them (Robert and Karen Bonta) as they stood on a sidewalk.
 Canadians Patti Lou and Ronald Doornbos, were also struck by the SUV as they walked toward the corner in a marked crosswalk.
 Patti Lou, 60, died immediately; Ronald died June 12.